FDio/csit/docs/bash_code_style.rst

     + "Near start" means "before any nontrivial code".

-    + Basically only copyright and long high-level comments are RECOMMENDED to appear before.
+    + Basically only copyright is RECOMMENDED to appear before.

   + Also code MUST put the line near start of function bodies and subshell invocations.